How to access Performance Optimizer

 To filter the dashboard:

-- On the left hand side of the screen, select your LOB(s), date range (by calendar selection or manual entry) and granularity preferences.
+- In the top left part of the screen, select your LOB(s), date range (by calendar selection or manual entry) and granularity preferences.

 - Click Update.
 The data will now be displayed according to your preferences.

 The Executive Summary Panel, the first panel represented in the Performance Optimizer, is a holistic LOB view of the conversational operation which allows users to:

 - Validate the number of LOBs selected through filter functionality.